top of page

 Lewisham – 020 8314 7280

-The Service Manager, or in his/her absence a member of the Senior Team Leader is fully briefed.
+The Service Delivery Manager, or in his/her absence a member of the Senior Staff Team is fully briefed.
 An agreed statement will be prepared for the purpose of accurate communication with external sources and for the protection of the legal position of all parties involved.

-The Service Manager, or i the Senior Team Leader will make a full written report of the incident and the actions taken.
+The Service Delivery Manager, or the Site Leader will make a full written report of the incident and the actions taken.
 This report will be stored securely following the procedures detailed in the Data Protection Policy.
-If there is a complaint against the Service Manager, the complaint must be reported immediately to the Senior Team Leader.
+If there is a complaint against the Service Delivery Manager, the complaint must be reported immediately to the Senior Staff Team Leader.

 CONFIDENTIALITY